Riverdale Park North–UMD station

 Riverdale Park North–UMD station is an under-construction light rail station in Riverdale Park, Maryland, that will be served by the Purple Line.
-The station will have two side platforms on the south side of River Road just west of Haig Drive.
+The station has two side platforms on the south side of River Road just west of Haig Drive.
 Located in the M Square Research Park, it will be one of five stations serving the University of Maryland, College Park (UMD).
-As of 2022, the Purple Line is planned to open in 2027.
+As of 2026, the Purple Line is planned to open in late 2027.